Twig Adventures

 I’d planned to end my 14er season on Quandary Peak the day before, since I had an upcoming appointment in Denver on the 20th.
 But the stars were in alignment for Longs Peak: my fitness was as good as it gets and I finally had the confidence to attempt it.
 I’d long (pun intended) been intimidated by this mountain.
 I’d read many stories about the difficulties of the route and had studied the scary pictures on 14ers.com….there are some hairy sections to be sure.
 But I’d completed several Class 3 routes by this point, so certainly had it in me.
 I’d round off my annual count with a clean 20 and still make it to Denver in time, barring no major shortcomings.

-We drove to within a few miles of the trailhead, staying overnight at the Meeker Park campground.
+I drove to within a few miles of the trailhead, staying overnight at the Meeker Park campground.
 The trailhead parking lot sits inside Rocky Mountain National Park, so covert car camping is a big no-no. Besides, the campground provided a quiet, undisturbed place to rest before a big day.
 It’s common practice to begin a round trip day hike to Longs Peak in the wee hours of the morning…say 2-3 am.
 That’s because the Park Service estimates it takes 10-15 hours to complete.
-We felt 5 am was more reasonable, given our usual fast pace.
+I felt 5 am was more reasonable, given my usual fast pace.

-Our alarms went off way too early but we held to our schedule.
-Arriving the parking lot, we weren’t too surprised to find it nearly full.
+My alarm went off way too early but I held to my schedule.
+Arriving the parking lot, I wasn’t too surprised to find it nearly full.
 Yet only a few people were moving about.
-We guessed everyone else had either left well before us or were camping overnight somewhere.
-We started up the trail in the dark, finding it very broad, well-groomed, and easy to navigate.
+I guessed everyone else had either left well before me or were camping overnight somewhere.
+I started up the trail in the dark, finding it very broad, well-groomed, and easy to navigate.
 In fact, the majority of the route is a standard Class 1-2 marked trail, about 5.5 miles in length.
 It’s only the last 2 miles that are challenging.

-As we reached timberline, it became light enough to see without our headlamps.
-By the time we were in view of Chasm Lake, the sun was just breaching Mt Meeker and Mills Moraine.
-We stopped briefly to take some sunrise pictures and chat with the first hikers we came across since leaving the trailhead.
+As I reached timberline, it became light enough to see without my headlamp.
+By the time I was in view of Chasm Lake, the sun was just breaching Mt Meeker and Mills Moraine.
+I stopped briefly to take some sunrise pictures and chat with the first hikers I came across since leaving the trailhead.

 This is one of the most photographed parts of the hike, with the striking eastern prominence of the peak lit by the rising sun.
 Real rock climbers go up this sheer face, called the Diamond Route.

-A trail led down to the lake, but we turned northwest to head for Granite Pass, a saddle between Mt Lady Washington and Battle Mountain.
-Along some extensive switchbacks, we caught up to a few more hikers.
-One guy commented on the difficulty of the trail as we passed, looking for words of support or sympathy.
-I didn’t say anything, since we were still in the first 4 miles of the Class 1 section.
-He then asked how much further we thought the summit was.
-We answered him honestly, trying not to sound discouraging or judgemental.
+A trail led down to the lake, but I turned northwest to head for Granite Pass, a saddle between Mt Lady Washington and Battle Mountain.
+Along some extensive switchbacks, I caught up to a few more hikers.
+One guy commented on the difficulty of the trail as I passed, looking for words of support or sympathy.
+I didn’t say anything, since I was still in the first 4 miles of the Class 1 section.
+He then asked how much further I thought the summit was.
+I answered him honestly, trying not to sound discouraging or judgemental.
 I could tell he was out of his element and probably shouldn’t go much further.
 But hey, this is how we all start to calibrate our ‘hardness’ scale.
 This would’ve been very hard if it were my first 14er, like it was for him and others this day.
 I was simply on a different rung of the ladder, about 26 up with a different view of things.
 I got there by climbing and climbing, always climbing.

-We moved on up to the Boulder Field, where there’s a backcountry campsite with pit toilets.
+I moved on up to the Boulder Field, where there’s a backcountry campsite with pit toilets.
 I had to give the facilities a try, finding them very industrial, built with diamond plate steel to withstand the harsh elements at 12,400′.
 Rock and wood walls lined the campsites to minimize the wind.
-A few tents were still set up as we passed.
+A few tents were still set up as I passed.

 The above are pictures of Boulder Field basin.
 The ‘Keyhole’ sits in the the saddle along the ridge to the right.

 An article I’d read recommended that hikers should be at the Keyhole by 6 am.
-We clocked in at 8 am, but I still felt like we were doing well on time.
+I clocked in at 8 am, but I still felt like I was doing well on time.
 It was less than 1.5 miles to the summit, albeit the most difficult and slowest stretch.
 Coming over the ridge to the other side, I suddenly saw a long line of people.
-With our ‘late’ start, we’d consigned ourselves to a game of catch-up and this was apparently where most of the 3 am pace-group had made it.
+With my ‘late’ start, I’d consigned myself to a game of catch-up and this was apparently where most of the 3 am pace-group had made it to.
 At least it was easy to see where the route went.
 The Park Service painted red and yellow ‘bulls eyes’ on the rocks as markers, but they were hardly necessary due to the line of people.

-We began picking our way along, finding it not as hard as it looked.
-There was enough room to pass here and there and everyone was courteous in letting us go by.
-Even I was surprised by our fast pace!
-We made short work of the ledges section and then the Trough, a 600′ tall gully.
-It was pretty easy at first, similar to other gullies I’d climbed, but became more steep and narrow as we went up.
+I began picking my way along, finding it not as hard as it looked.
+There was enough room to pass here and there and everyone was courteous in letting me go by.
+Even I was surprised by my fast pace!
+I made short work of the ledges section and then the Trough, a 600′ tall gully.
+It was pretty easy at first, similar to other gullies I’d climbed, but became more steep and narrow as I went up.
 Mostly I was worried about rockfall from other hikers, given the funneling effect.
 A large boulder face at the very top proved to be one of the most challenging problems all day.
 Some consider this to be the crux of the route and I’d probably agree with that assessment.

 Next was the ‘Narrows”, an exposed ledge section that is just as trippy as it sounds.
 I don’t like traverses along exposure, so I made a point not to look down much.
 Wherever possible, I went inside of rockfalls instead of to the outside, sometimes making it harder on myself by doing so.
 As is often the case, it all looked worse than it actually was.